MicrosoftDocs/iis-docs/iis/configuration/system.applicationHost/sites/site/logFile/customFields/add.md

 ---
-title: "Adding Custom Fields to a Log File for a Site &lt;add&gt; | Microsoft Docs"
+title: "Adding Custom Fields to a Log File for a Site &lt;add&gt;"
 author: rick-anderson
 description: "Overview The &lt;add&gt; element under the &lt;customField&gt; element controls the configuration settings for a custom field for a W3C log for a site.
-IIS 8..." ms.author: iiscontent
-manager: soshir
-ms.date: 09/26/2016
-ms.topic: article
-ms.assetid: 9c456e85-12a4-4fca-83e9-a7fcbb78b353
-ms.technology: iis-config
-ms.prod: iis
-msc.legacyurl: /configreference/system.applicationhost/sites/site/logfile/customfields/add
+IIS 8..." ms.date: 09/26/2016 ms.assetid: 9c456e85-12a4-4fca-83e9-a7fcbb78b353 msc.legacyurl: /configreference/system.applicationhost/sites/site/logfile/customfields/add
 msc.type: config
 ---